 This direct assertion from competitor Ferrari could, however, be a sign that the company is trying to save its own skin as benefitting from trade secrets can have major repercussions for organizations.

-“If somebody you’ve hired from another organization gives up trade secrets or proprietary information from their former employer – and you utilize that to your advantage – then you could be at risk,” warns Toronto-based labour and employment law
+“If somebody you’ve hired from another organization gives up trade secrets or proprietary information from their former employer – and you utilize that to your advantage – then you could be at risk,” warns Toronto-based labour and employment lawyer Ashley Brown.

 The issue is particularly sensitive because Ferrari was the only team capable of beating Mercedes in the last F1 season – though they did so only three times.